Michaël Brun: Music career

-2011: First singles and Gravity EP
+2011-2017: Early career, EDM roots and Haitian influences

 Brun was one of the first electronic music artists in Haiti.
 On June 29, 2011, he released the 4-track single Shades of Grey on S2 Records.
 Primarily styled as progressive house, Brun released "Dawn," on Dutch DJ Hardwell's Revealed Recordings on December 21, 2011.
 Dirty South signed Brun to his label Phazing Records shortly after, releasing Brun's next single "Rise".
 Brun also joined Dirty South on tour in Miami.
 Around that time, he started performing at major events including Coachella and Electric Daisy Carnival, and decided to take a hiatus from medical school.

 In 2012, Brun released the tracks "Rift" with Dirty South and "Synergy" with Special Features.
 Brun released his debut EP Gravity in September 2013, which reached number 2 on the Beatport charts.
 Also in 2013 he remixed tracks for artists such as Alicia Keys, Calvin Harris and Armin van Buuren.

-2014–15: Touring, singles, and Kid Coconut imprint

 In March 2014, Brun became the first Haitian to play at Ultra Music Festival.
 That year he also performed at the Moonrise Festival in Baltimore, and at Coachella.
 He was nominated for World's Best EDM Artist at the World Music Awards.

+Kid Coconut

-In August 2014 Brun released the single "Zenith", which was the first release on his new label Kid Coconut.
-In June 2015, he released "See You Soon" on Kid Coconut.
+In 2014 he founded his own label, Kid Coconut, with the intent to showcase Haitian music and develop Haitian artists.
+In August 2014 Brun released the single "Zenith", which was the first release on Kid Coconut.
+In June 2015, he released "See You Soon", on Kid Coconut.
 He then released a collaboration with Roy English titled "Tongue Tied July".